 Holiday observances.
-You are welcome to take off holidays for religious or cultural reasons.
-Please notify us by email or using the form available through the Office of Religious & Spiritual Life (chaplain@bucknell.edu).
-Please complete any assignments in advance of the holiday unless you receive our permission for alternate arrangements.
+We want you to observe your holidays for religious or cultural reasons.
+Please notify us directly by email or, based on the Office of Religious & Spiritual Life website, by emailing (chaplain@bucknell.edu).
+Please complete any assignments in advance of the holiday, unless you receive our permission for alternate arrangements.

 Reporting harassment and discrimination.
 Our goal is that you have a safe environment, free from discrimination, harassment, or violence.
 However, if you, or someone you know, have experienced such incidents, we are available to help you identify reporting or support resources, and adapt the classroom environment.
 Please be aware that faculty members are "responsible employees," so if you tell us about a situation involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, we must share that information with Bucknell's Title IX coordinator.
 Although we have to make that notification, which leads to the coordinator contacting you, normally you still have a choice about whether to pursue a formal complaint.
-There are also confidential resources available, including the Interpersonal Violence Prevention and Advocacy Coordinator (Lindsey Higgins, lah050@bucknell.edu), the Counseling Center, and crisis services for sexual or domestic violence at Transitions (1-800-850-7948).
+There are also confidential resources available, including the Interpersonal Violence Prevention and Advocacy Office (Matthea Mitchell, 7-1542, mm119@bucknell.edu), the Counseling Center, and Pennsylvania crisis services for sexual or domestic violence at Transitions (1-800-850-7948).

 Mental health resources.
-If you find yourself struggling, please get in touch with us soon and often, so we can work with you.
+If you find yourself struggling, please contact us immediately and often, so we can work with you.
 Here are some campus resources available to assist with mental health challenges:

-- Counseling & Student Development Center (24-hour phone): 570-577-1604 - Uwill (free online therapy): app.uwill.com, register with a Bucknell email - Associate Academic Dean or Dean of Students: 570-577-1601 (can help you navigate when mental health impacts class performance)
+- Counseling & Student Development Center (24-hour phone): 570-577-1604 - Uwill (free online therapy): app.uwill.com, register with a Bucknell email - Associate Academic Dean or Dean of Students through Student Affairs: 570-577-1601 (can help you navigate when mental health impacts class performance)